Hadock-is-ok/Bot/README.md

 1. **Install Python 3.9 or higher**

-You need this for the bot to actually run.
+You need this for the client to actually run.
 For windows, you can get it from the microsoft store or the official [python website](https://www.python.org/).

 On GNU/Linux, you can run apt install python, or whatever your desired package manager is.